 card to be a request to Arvo to do something for us.
 In this case, the only valid

 It's important to note that the names

-move are arbitrary; you can call them whatever you'd like.
-Commonly you will see them called
+card are technically arbitrary; you can call them whatever you'd like.
+By convention, however, you will see them called

 The sample of the